Best Central America Destinations

 Ultimately, you only need to take the same precautions you would when traveling to any new destination.

-We recommend planning your trip to Costa Rica with plenty of time in hand.
-This means you can research the locations and attractions you want to visit without rushing.
+We recommend planning your trip to Costa Rica with plenty of time.
+This will allow you to research the locations and attractions you want to visit without rushing.

-What’s more, you can use this pre-travel period to assess the most highly rated tour companies, like Martsam Travel.
+Furthermore, you can use this pre-travel period to assess the most highly rated tour companies, such as Martsam Travel.

-Yes, the vast majority of overseas visitors find driving in Costa Rica no more challenging than in their country.
+Yes, most overseas visitors find driving in Costa Rica no more challenging than in their country.

-Of course, it’s important to familiarize yourself with Costa Rica’s rules of the road before arriving.
+Of course, it’s essential to familiarize yourself with Costa Rica’s rules of the road before arriving.

-And take it easy when you first get out on the road.
-Driving defensively is advisable, just to be overly safe.
+Take it easy when you first get out on the road.
+Driving defensively is advisable just to be overly safe.

 Needless to say, you must always stick to the stated speed limit.

-There has been plenty of investment in Costa Rica’s roads over the years, so many are now paved to a high standard.
+Plenty of investment has been made in Costa Rica’s roads over the years, so many are now paved to a high standard.

 However, you should always remain aware of potholes during and after heavy rain.